-When you are building a property portfolio, trying to do everything yourself, is only going to slow you down.
-Your focus should always be on building your business and getting as much value out the time you put in as possible.
-If you get bogged down in the day-to-day management of your property projects or in having to constantly build your personal skillset then your progress is going to be slow.
+When you are building a property portfolio trying to do everything yourself is only going to slow you down.
+Your focus should always be on building your business and getting as much value out the time you put in as possible and trying not to get bogged down in the day-to-day management of your property projects.

 1/ Doing It All Yourself Is Time Consuming